 The Allegheny woodrat is a nocturnal rodent from the eastern part of the United States.
 Their color is mostly brownish-gray, and the underbody and feet are white.

 The Allegheny woodrat measures 31 to 45 cm (including the tail) and weighs about 450 g.
-This herbivore eats buds, fruits, seeds, leaves, stems, roots, acorns, nuts, and stems.
+This herbivore eats buds, fruits, seeds, leaves, stems, roots, acorns, nuts, and checks.

 In deciduous forests, the Allegheny woodrat lives in rocky areas (cliffs and caves).
 Their lifespan is three years in the wild.
 The Allegheny woodrat is becoming an endangered species.
 They are very destructive and carry many diseases.